-The payment of the toll can be done in several ways, as you can pay it with cash or credit card.
+The payment of the toll can be done in several ways, as you can pay it with cash or a credit card.
 In case you want to pay with cash they accept Euro, British Pound, Swiss franc or American dollar.
 If you instead prefer to use a credit card, you can use Visa, Mastercard, and Cofinoga.

 Taking the car outside of France

-If you are planning to take your rent a car to England, that is allowed with certain rental agencies, but you will need to request a border crossing permission from them in advance as they need to prepare the documentation for you by the time you collect the car.
+If you are planning to take your rented car to England, that is allowed with certain rental agencies, but you will need to request border crossing permission from them in advance as they need to prepare the documentation for you by the time you collect the car.
 In that case, be ready to also pay something extra for the administration expenses, also called Border Crossing Fee in most cases.
 With England preparing to leave European Union, the regulations for car hire will also be changing.

 Now to actually reach England, you will need to go through the Eurotunnel.
 It is a 50 km long tunnel, running between Calais in France and Folkestone in England.
 You can also use a ferry, but this is the preferred method for most as it's a lot faster and less complicated.
-Depending on how long you are planning to stay abroad, the price for the ticket for the tunnel will also change.
+Depending on how long you are planning to stay abroad, the price of the ticket for the tunnel will also change.
 If you are only going for 1-2 days the fee will be £30,00 (34€), if you go for up to 5 days it will be £66,00 (76€) and if you are going for longer than that the ticket each way will cost £85,00 (98€).